IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcap.md

 plethora of different capture file formats) file name extensions other than .pcap should be avoided.

-There is new work to create the PCAP Next Generation capture File Format (see {{I-D.ietf-opsawg-pcapng}}).
+A PCAP Next Generation capture file format (pcapng, see {{I-D.ietf-opsawg-pcapng}}) now exists.
 The new file format is not compatible with this specification, but many programs read  both transparently.
-Files of that type will start with a Section Header Block, the first four octets of which are 0x0A 0x0D 0x0D 0x0A, which does not match any of the Magic Number values in a pcap File Header, allowing code that reads both file formats to determine the format of a file.
+Version numbers in the two file formats are not related.
+A distinct Magic Number exists in the pcapng format so readers can transparently determine what format is used.
+It is not uncommon for the same extension, .pcap to be used for both.

 #  Security Considerations

-A pcap file reader MUST do invalid header and packet checks.
+A pcap file reader MUST do validate the file header and file packet header, and also the contained headers for the packet capture.
-It can receive as input not only valid headers or packets, but any arbitrary random sequence of octets:
+A reader can receive as input not only valid headers or packets, but any arbitrary random sequence of octets:
-Headers or packets originally malformed by the sender or by a fuzz tester, corrupted in transit or for some other reason.
+Headers or packets originally may be intenationally malformed by a sender, and capture files from outside sources may also contain intentionally malformed contents.

 See also:
 https://www.iana.org/assignments/media-types/application/vnd.tcpdump.pcap